Pierre2103/moonshot-project/documents/FunctionalSpecifications.md

 **Assumptions:**

-* Users have smartphones with camera access and stable internet.
+* Users have smartphones with camera access and a stable internet connection.
 * Third-party book metadata APIs (e.g., Open Library, Google Books) remain available.
 * AI model (CLIP + FAISS) will maintain ≥ 90% accuracy on cover recognition.
 * The system will run on a local network for the MVP.